We humans have a tendency to err toward the extremes, veering to the left or to the right.

 Let’s abandon our pride and humble ourselves, seeking to understand God’s loving heart for us all.

-We Are Equally Loved and Valued
+Men and Women Are Equally Loved and Valued

 We all have value because Jesus died for us to make a way for us to be right with God and to have eternal life.